 An important step that is taught in 12 Step programs is to make amends to those you have wronged when you were under the influence of drugs or alcohol.
 According to the National Treatment Agency for Substance Misuse, 1.2 million people are affected by drug abuse in their families.
 With a lot of trust and honesty, it is possible for relationships to be mended during recovery.

 They tolerate this and feel in some ways it is their fault.
-Family members feel the need to change their behavior as a result to the addict’s behavior, making some relatives take to alcohol or drugs themselves to cope.
-In the final stage, all relatives are exhausted of the addict’s behavior.
+Family members feel the need to change their own behaviour as a result of the addict’s acting out making some relatives take to alcohol or drugs themselves to cope.
+In the final stage, all relatives are exhausted by the addict.

 It helps if friends and family learn about their loved one’s condition so that they will better understand what that person is going through and how to tell an overdose.
 Family members and friends may feel hurt, betrayed, and angry for possibly helping that person’s cravings if they contributed financially.

 There is family therapy to repair dysfunctional relationships, learn about conflict resolution, and improve communication.
 Apologize to that person about what you have done and ask for forgiveness.
 Show you are sorry and willing to change by showing up on time for plans and obligations as well as doing what you say.

 Castle Craig’s family therapy involves promoting recovery, exploring the impact of addiction, discovering adaptive strategies, residential family programs, and joining two joint sessions with the patient and the therapist.
-For information, call our 24 hour free confidential phone-line: 0808 256 3732.
+For information, call our 24-hour free confidential phone line: 0808 256 3732.